Using Other Libraries

 The SCONUL Access scheme enables City, University of London students and staff to access other libraries around the country and, depending on your status, borrow books.
 You can find out more and register for the scheme by visiting the SCONUL Access website.
-Once registered with SCONUL you'll receive a confirmation email, just take this (either as a print out, or on your phone) to your chosen library, along with your City ID.
+Once registered with SCONUL Access you'll receive a confirmation email, just take this (either as a print out, or on your phone) to your chosen library, along with your City card.

 Top tips for visiting other libraries